RubenPalomo/Virtual-Assistant/README.md

       - pip install pyjokes
       - pip install playsound==1.2.2
 2. Download the files in the same folder, open \_\_init__.py and run it from the console or from a code editor such as Visual Studio Code.
-3. Make sure you have your microphone and speakers working.<br>
+3. Make sure you have your microphone and speakers working.<br><br>
 You can also test the program by running the .exe although it is recommended to do it from a code editor.